Understanding Radiation Therapy

 Sperm production and erection problems

-- Depending on the dose and the area of the pelvis treated, you may have problems getting and maintaining erections, and ejaculation may be painful for a few weeks after treatment.
-For some men, the difficulty with erections may be permanent.
+- Depending on the dose and the area of the pelvis treated, you may have trouble getting and keeping an erection firm enough for intercourse.
+This is called erectile dysfunction or impotence.
+Ejaculation may be painful for a few weeks after treatment.
+Sometimes impotence may be permanent.

-- For some men, the effect on sperm production and ability to have erections is permanent and causes infertility.
-If you want to father a child, you may wish to store sperm before treatment starts so your partner can conceive through artificial insemination or in-vitro fertilisation in the future.
+- Sometimes, changes to sperm production and ability to have erections are permanent.
+This may cause infertility.
+If you want to have a child, you may wish to store sperm before treatment starts so your partner can conceive through artificial insemination or in-vitro fertilisation in the future.

 - If radiation therapy causes menopause, you will no longer be able to become pregnant.
-If you wish to have children in the future, talk to your radiation oncologist before treatment starts about ways to preserve your fertility, such as storing eggs or embryos.
+If you wish to have children in the future, talk to your radiation oncologist before treatment starts about ways to preserve your fertility, such as storing eggs or embryos or freezing ovarian tissue.

-- If your ovaries don’t need to be treated, one or both of the ovaries may be surgically moved higher in the abdomen and out of the field of radiation.
-This is called ovarian transposition or relocation (oophoropexy), and it may help the ovaries keep working properly.
+- If your ovaries don’t need to be treated, one or both of the ovaries may be surgically moved higher in the abdomen and away from the field of radiation.
+This is called ovarian transposition or relocation (oophoropexy).
+It may lower the amount of radiation you receive and it may help the ovaries keep working properly.